Healthcare Insights

 Where are orthopedic surgeries performed?

 As many orthopedic surgeries are outpatient procedures, many of the procedures are performed in outpatient settings, like ambulatory surgery centers.
-From 2018-2022, there was a 304% increase in knee replacement claims in ASC settings, according to the Definitive Healthcare Atlas All-Payor Claims dataset.
+Since 2018, there has been a 304% increase in knee replacement claims in ASC settings, according to the Definitive Healthcare Atlas All-Payor Claims dataset.
 These outpatient procedures, however, are sometimes still performed in hospital settings.

 Learn more